 But we also did not want to drive every day for hours, that would not make sense at all.

-And this was our 2020 summer road trip through Switzerland
+And this was our 2020 Summer Road Trip Itinerary through Switzerland

 We started our road trip through Switzerland in Valais – our home.